ByrgenwerthScholar/decentralized-asset-tracking/README.md

 This project is still **a work in progress** and is not yet ready for easy installation.

 ## Features

-- **Chaincode Functions**:
-    - **InitLedger**: Initializes the ledger with sample assets and sets up the private collections.
-    - **AcceptProposal**: Allows the buyer to accept a proposal after verifying asset details.
-    - **CheckProposalAccepted**: Checks if a proposal has been accepted by verifying transaction details.
-    - **VerifyAssetProperties**: Ensures that the asset data is valid using a cryptographic hash.

 - **Private Data Handling**: The chaincode stores sensitive information such as asset details and ownership in **private data collections**, ensuring that only the involved parties can access specific data.